NickN4/passwordGenerator/README.md

 # passwordGenerator

 ## Description
-This is my password Generator it will get a custom password which includes lowercase, uppercase, numbers, and special characters if selected.
+This is my password Generator it will give a custom password which includes lowercase, uppercase, numbers, and special characters if selected.

 ## Table of Contents
 * [Preview](#Preview)